barshat7/spacecat-audit-worker/README.md

     - **takeScreenshot**: (Optional) A boolean indicating whether to take a screenshot of the page.
 Default is `false`.
     - **generateThumbnail**: (Optional) A boolean indicating whether to additionally generate thumbnails of the screenshots of the page.
 Default is
       `false`.
+    - **waitForSelector**: (Optional) A string specifying the CSS selector to wait for before proceeding with the scraping process.
+If not provided or invalid, the default selector 'body' will be used.
+The timeout for waiting is set to 10,000 milliseconds.
 - **urls**: An array of URL objects to be processed.
 Only the first URL in the array will be processed.
     - **url**: A string representing the URL to be scraped.
 This is a required field.
     - **urlId**: (Optional) A unique identifier for the URL.
 This is a string, typically a UUID.